Trevor Darrell: Career

-When Darrell finished his PhD, he joined the Interval Research Corporation.
+When Darrell finished his PhD in 1996, he joined the Interval Research Corporation.
 In 1999, he left the corporation for the MIT EECS department.
-In 2008, he left MIT for the University of California, Berkeley, where he is now a Professor in Residence.
+In 2008, he left MIT for the University of California, Berkeley, where he is now a Professor in the CS Division.
+Darrell co-founded the BAIR laboratory at UC Berkeley.

-His former students include Kristen Grauman, Louis-Philippe Morency, and Raquel Urtasun (postdoc).
+His former students include Kristen Grauman, Louis-Philippe Morency, Kate Saenko, Yangqing Jia, Tete Xiao, and Raquel Urtasun (postdoc).

 Family

+Darrell was born in New York City in 1966.
+Darrell's parents were Richard and Constance Darrell.
 Darrell is a grandson of American attorney Norris Darrell.

+Darrell is married to Lisa Hagstrom, whose father was the Swedish and Stanford academic Stig Hagstrom.